fardinsaad/Avalon-Deception/README.md

 ## Overview

-This repository contains a verification system for AI-generated Avalon Round 1 dialogues.
+This repository contains a verification system for AI-generated Avalon Round 1 dialogues along with other dataset feature generation files with their verifications.
 After generating seed dialogues with GPT-4o and GPT-5.2, we use **Claude 4.5 Haiku** as an independent verifier to evaluate both outputs using **5 binary pass/fail criteria** and select the best response or apply targeted corrections.

 ## Game Background